Taking the High-Edge Route Through Outer Space in Rank 3: Introduction

-A fully irreducible outer automorphism in $\out$ (more specifically Stallings fold decompositions of train track representatives, see Definition \ref{d:folds}) determine geodesics (called axes) in $CV_r$.
+A fully irreducible outer automorphism in $\out$ (more specifically Stallings fold decompositions of train track representatives of the outer automorphism, please see Definition \ref{d:folds}) determines geodesics (called axes) in $CV_r$.
 In \cite{stablestrata}, it is shown that the axes of principal fully irreducible outer automorphisms share a certain ``stability'' property with principal pseudo-Anosov axes in Teichm\"{u}ller space.
 This stability property is then used in \cite{randomout} and \cite{hittingmeasureout} to not only prove which outer automorphisms are random walk generic, but to understand properties held by a typical (with respect to the harmonic measure) tree in the boundary of Outer space.

-Outer space is a simplicial complex minus some faces: it has a simplex for each marked graph (obtained by varying the lengths of the edges of that graph).
+Outer space is a simplicial complex minus some faces: it has an open simplex for each marked graph (obtained by varying the lengths of the edges of that graph).
 The faces of a simplex are obtained by collapsing the edges of a forest (making their lengths zero).
 It is known (via \cite{loneaxes}) that a principal fully irreducible outer automorphism has only a single axis and that this axis is determined by a sequence of ``proper full folds.''
-It is further known that it stays in the highest two dimensions of simplices.
+It is further known that it stays in the highest two dimensions of open simplices.
 It has not previously been known precisely which of these simplices the principal axes pass through.
 The main results of this paper also determine these simplices in rank 3.

-\begin{mainthmB} The simplices in $CV_3$ with principal axes passing through them are precisely those whose underlying graph is listed in Main Theorem A. \end{mainthmB}
+\begin{mainthmB} The open simplices in $CV_3$ with principal axes passing through them are precisely those whose underlying graph is listed in Main Theorem A, i.e. each of the simplices in the highest 2 dimensions. \end{mainthmB}

 It is worth remarking that the code written determining the automata in this paper could in theory be used to determine the automata in other ranks (computation capacity permitting).
 The arguments used are also likely extendable to prove results in specific higher-rank settings of interest, with computation time again likely the most significant obstacle.